Uri D. Herscher

 As an undergraduate at the University of California at Berkeley, Dr. Herscher co-founded Cal Camp, a summer camp for underprivileged children in the Bay Area, which continues to operate today.
 He graduated with honors in 1964 with degrees in history and sociology.
 He was ordained a rabbi at HUC–JIR in 1970, and received a doctorate in American Jewish history in 1973.
 Dr. Herscher holds honorary degrees from the University of Southern California, the University of Judaism, and Hebrew Union College.

-Dr. Herscher and his wife, Dr. Myna Herscher, have four sons and five grandchildren.
+Dr. Herscher and his wife, Dr. Myna Herscher, have four sons and seven grandchildren.